jflorian/doubledog-koji/README.md

 Name of the web theme that Koji is to use.
 Content under `/usr/share/koji-web/static/themes/$theme` will be used instead of the normal files under `/usr/share/koji-web/static/`.
 Any absent files will fall back to the normal files.

-##### `theme_source`
-This should point to a gzipped tarball providing content for the named `theme`.
-The default is to not install an alternate theme.
+This module provides only the configuration to use `theme` and provides nothing to actually install `theme`.

 ### Defined types